unobatbayar/Facemash/README.md

-# facemash
+# Facemash
 Recreating Facemash!

 ## How to Use
-You must use download your targeted images and number them.
+You need to download your targeted images and number them.
 E.g if I have 500 images of girls in .jpg / .png  or any format; I must name them 1 all the way to 500 (Any image format of course).
 You can create simple script to automatically name them or when mass downloading images set them to.

 ## Demo